220.127.116.11 YA recipients under 18

 Not completing year 12

-A young person who is an early school leaver (1.1.E.05) and has not completed Year 12 or an equivalent level of education (Certificate Level III and above) will need to meet specific YA activity test requirements (22.214.171.124).
+A young person who is an early school leaver (1.1.E.05) and has not completed year 12 or an equivalent level of education (Certificate Level III and above) will need to meet specific YA mutual obligation requirements (22.214.171.124).

 Completing year 12